justonia/UnityFSMCodeGenerator/README.md

 # Unity FSM Code Generator
 C# code generation tool for finite state machines in Unity that can also parse a declarative PlayMaker FSM.
+Also has a super boring name.

 ## Motivation